iluvjava/Maths/Notebook 2.0 obsidian/AMATH 585 Numerical Analysis of BVP/Richardson Extrapolation.md

 \end{aligned}
 $$

 and the second degree interpolant now have an accuracy of $\mathcal O(h^6)$.
-And we now have the general formula to work combine any 2 interpolanet to give a higher order one.
+And we now have the general formula to work combine any 2 interpolan to give a higher order one.
 Observe that a general formula seems to emerge, but one might need to prove it inductively that we have the update:

 $$
 \begin{aligned}